Sheriff Andrews House and Anchorage Provincial Park on Grand Manan will operate this season despite intended cuts by the provincial government.

 The budget cuts came amid a ballooning deficit expected to hit $1.39 billion.

-Sheriff Andrews House and Anchorage Provincial Park were among a larger group of 10 historic tourism sites which had under 5000 visitors last season.
+Sheriff Andrews House and Anchorage Provincial Park were among a larger group of 10 historic tourism sites which had fewer than 5000 visitors last season.

 Minister of Tourism, Heritage and Culture, Isabelle Thériault, said the goal was never to shut down the sites, but to transition them back to community operation.